Darryl Hardy: Atlanta Falcons

-Hardy was selected by the Atlanta Falcons in the tenth round (270th overall) of the 1992 NFL Draft.
+Hardy was selected by the Atlanta Falcons in the tenth round (270th overall) of the 1992 NFL draft.
 On August 31, he was waived and signed to the practice squad.
 He was released on August 23, 1993.

-Ottawa Rough Riders (CFL)
+Ottawa Rough Riders

 On April 7, 1994, he was signed by the Ottawa Rough Riders of the Canadian Football League.
 He was cut on July 4.

 Dallas Cowboys (first stint)

 In July 1994, he signed as a free agent with the Dallas Cowboys.
 He was released on August 3.

 Arizona Cardinals

 On August 27, 1994, he was waived and signed to the practice squad.
 He was promoted to the active roster on December 20 and was declared inactive for the last game of the season.

 He was waived On October 2, 1995.
 He appeared in 5 games, tallying one defensive tackle and 2 special teams tackles.

 Dallas Cowboys (second stint)

-On October 3, 1995, he was claimed off waivers by the Dallas Cowboys to improve the special teams units.
+On October 3, 1995, he was claimed off waivers by the Cowboys to improve the special teams units.
 He was a part of the team that won Super Bowl XXX, although he was deactivated for the game.
 He was cut on August 20, 1996.

 In 1996, he injured his left knee in a preseason game against the Los Angeles Raiders.
 He had arthroscopic surgery on August 2.
 He was cut on August 20.

 He was signed in 1997 and appeared in 12 games.
 He was released in December.